 DNA DAMAGE COUPLED WITH RESISTANCE TO CELL DEATH DRIVES TUMORIGENESIS

 Figure 1 The role of bile acids in the sequence of events leading to gastrointestinal cancer.

-The induction of persistent DNA damage in apoptosis-resistant cells is a dangerous situation that can lead to further mutation and ultimately cancer (Figure ).
+The induction of persistent DNA damage in apoptosis-resistant cells is a dangerous situation that can lead to further mutation and ultimately cancer (Figure 1).
 An increase in Bcl-2 (an anti-apoptotic protein), for example, may also downregulate Ku DNA binding activity, thereby further amplifying genomic instability through interference with the non-homologous end-joining pathway of DNA repair.
 The cross-talk between anti-apoptotic proteins and DNA repair proteins is a current area of investigation.

 NUCLEAR BILE ACID RECEPTORS FXR, VDR AND PXR/SXR